The 2018 Military Historical Society of Massachusetts ROTC Essay Contest

 Essay Contest Winners

-MHSM members, please login to view winning essay and full contest archives.
+MHSM members, please login to view full contest archives.

 2016 Winner- Cadet Eric Koch Essay: American Spirit: The Yankee Division in the First World War